 - Thorax is bright yellow to greenish yellow with dark brown stripes, in Western Cape form the brown stripes in the lower region of thorax may be pruinescent.

 - Dorsal thorax pattern indicate a long neck birdlike pattern when looked at from the from with a dark brown spot at the "head of the bird followed by a short bullet like pattern ending at the neck.

 - Wings clear, sometimes slightly smoky in Western Cape form.
 Pterostigmas black, 3.75 mm long.

 - Abdomen alternately black and yellow with large foliations on segments 8 and 9, foliations yellow with strong blackish brown margins.
+S 2 lateral viewBrown v shaped mark This my be a cross shape when young.
 Superior appendages are long and down-curved, with blackish brown tips.
 Inferior appendages are curved and knobbly, divergent at their tips when viewed from above.

 - Female has similar head, thorax, body colour and patterning, wings smokier and can be highly smoky in Western Cape form, abdomen stouter, foliations very narrow.